-- A digital signature can't be assigned and you can't view the certificate until recording is completed. - Playback protection can't be applied until recording is complete.
+- You can't assign a digital signature or view the certificate until recording is completed. - Playback protection can't be applied until recording is complete.
 If playback protection is enabled, you can view live playback sessions.
 But they are not encrypted until the session is completed. - You can't cache a file until recording is completed.